Member Organizations

 International Financial Reporting Standards

-The Law on Accounting and Financial Reporting grants the authority to the Ministry of Finance to adopt through legislative acts applicable accounting standards that must be applied in the preparation of financial statements in the Republic of Kazakhstan.
+The Law on Accounting and Financial Reporting grants authority to the Ministry of Finance to adopt, through legislative acts, the accounting standards applicable in the preparation of financial statements in the Republic of Kazakhstan.

 Medium-sized enterprises and state enterprises are required to use either full IFRS or IFRS for SMEs.
 Small enterprises must choose between full IFRS, IFRS for SMEs, and KNFRS 1, which is based on national tax rules.